Want me to show you how to write for your business? FIND OUT MORE

 - You don’t want people to see how your website changes over time

-But if you’re sure you don’t want all previous versions of your site archived by the Wayback Machine, read on.
+If you’re sure you don’t want all previous versions of your site archived by the Wayback Machine, read on.

 The Template to Remove Your Website From the Internet Archive